-We start this blog post with a heart felt thank you to all NHS employees, from the doctors, nurses, ambulance drivers, porters, cleaners, drivers, administration and catering staff - to every one of them who have put themselves on the front-line to care for those struck down by the Corona Virus.
+We start this blog post with a heartfelt thank you to all NHS employees – to every one of them who have put themselves on the front line to care for others.
 We salute you.

 UPDATE 1 – 9 April 2020:

-With this in mind - the UK is in almost virtual lock down, and most businesses are now managing their employees working remotely from home (WFH).
-In the run up to the self isolation, there was an urgent need to get systems set up, and fast and a lot of excellent advice was available to support businesses get set up and running working remotely.
-(You can find Digital Craftsmen's advice here to help businesses before the lock down came into place.)
+With this in mind – the UK is in almost virtual lockdown, and most businesses are now managing their employees working remotely from home (WFH).
+In the run-up to the self-isolation, there was an urgent need to get systems set up, and fast and a lot of excellent advice was available to support businesses.
+(You can find Digital Craftsmen’s advice here to help businesses before the lockdown came into place.)

 However as the new working environment looks set to become the business norm for the foreseeable future, you should now be asking yourself:

-Our team has been specialising in helping and supporting businesses through remote services support, and has been successfully working remotely itself for over eight years.
-Our aim is to support and guide businesses facing these unprecedented times by sharing our learning's, giving advice and insights of what's worked and what to look out for.
-We bring to the table our experience of working across multiple cloud providers with a comprehensive understanding of the different technology solutions supported by a team of qualified senior solutions architects and cyber security experts.
+Our team are specialists in supporting businesses via remote services, and as a company, we have successfully worked remotely for over eight years.
+Our goal is to help guide businesses in these unprecedented times by sharing what we’ve learnt from our experiences.
+Of working across multiple cloud providers and a comprehensive understanding of the different technology solutions supported by a team of qualified senior solutions architects and cybersecurity experts.

-Starting with this blog post we will be sharing a high level overview of the main solutions available for managing remote working and a decision tree to guide you towards a more permanent structure which best suits your business and its specific needs.
+Starting with this blog post we will be sharing a high-level overview of the main solutions available for managing remote working and a decision tree to guide you towards a more permanent structure that best suits your business and its specific needs.

-It's a great credit to the many business owners and IT directors who acted fast to deploy ad-hoc solutions to enable their employees to WFH.
-All in all, it was a tremendous effort to keep businesses operational in such difficult and fast moving circumstances that few could have predicted would change the working landscape so fundamentally.
+Let’s start with a well done to the many business owners and IT directors who acted fast to deploy ad-hoc solutions to enable their employees to WFH.
+It was a tremendous effort to keep businesses operational in such difficult and fast-moving circumstances.

-And now the economic impact is starting to be acutely felt regardless of industry sector.
-It's scary times for everyone and this is when we need to stand together, shoulder to shoulder as partners, ready to support and help each other where we can.
-Because whilst SMEs are struggling in this new world, cyber criminals are using this opportunity of uncertainty to punish those who do not have their networks set up properly, and finding the weaknesses and exploiting the points of vulnerability.
-There's also the cost implication, your set up might well be costing you more than it should and there is no simply not the time or expertise in current teams to identify where cost savings can be made.
-This is where we can and want to help.
+And now the economic impact is starting to be felt regardless of the industry sector.
+It’s worrying times for all and this is when we need to stand together, shoulder to shoulder as partners, ready to support and help each other where we can.
+Whilst SMEs are struggling in this new work world, cybercriminals are ruthlessly exploiting this opportunity of uncertainty to punish those who have not set up their networks properly.
+They’re actively finding weaknesses and vulnerabilities to launch attacks.
+Another factor to consider is cost implications.
+Your set-up might well be costing you more than it should and there is no simply not the time or in-house expertise to identify where and how cost savings can be made.
+This is where we can help.

 Understanding if you have the right solution: